Hodgkin Lymphoma: The Basics

 Signs of HL

 The first sign of HL is often swelling of the lymph nodes.
 HL commonly affects the nodes in the neck, causing neck swelling.
-Other sites of swelling are underarm, upper chest, belly, and groin.
+It can also cause swelling in the underarm, upper chest, belly, and groin.
 Other signs of HL are:

 • Fever.